IDPF/epubtestweb/README.md

 Notes about using the website
 -----------------------------

-1. The evaluation form automatically saves every 30 seconds.
-2. The "percent complete" at the top will refresh when the page loads.
-3. You don't have to complete the whole evaluation at once.
+1. You don't have to complete the whole evaluation at once.
-4. When an evaluation is marked "Public", it appears on the public homepage for the testing website.
+2. When an evaluation is marked "Published", it appears on the public homepage for the testing website.
-5. The testsuite changes from time to time, and the forms on the website are correspondingly updated.
-If you login and see on the "Manage" page that an evaluation requires review, it means that some tests have been added or changed and that you should re-evaluate your reading system for those tests.
-Be sure to re-download [testsuite publications](http://epubtest.org/testsuite/) before re-evaluating the reading system, as the tests themselves may have been updated.
+3. The testsuite changes from time to time, and the forms on the website are correspondingly updated.
+You can go back and edit your evaluation, and the evaluation form will tell you which items require attention.
+4. You can send another site member a link to your evaluation and they can view it; otherwise, links to your evaluations are not exposed to other users except for administrators.

 For admins